 Choose your Tenno and join the fight amid the stars — all for free, if you want.

 Another Ubisoft game that was delayed (you might be noticing a pattern here) to allow for further polish, Watch Dogs Legion presents the ambitious idea that you can play as any non-player character (NPC).
 Like the other Ubisoft games listed here, it'll receive PS5 and Xbox Series X support.
-It's currently scheduled to release sometime before April 2021.
+It's currently scheduled to release on October 29.

 Ubisoft is taking us to post-Brexit London with Watch Dogs: Legion.
 Play as anyone and recruit resistance fighters to join DedSec.